solo-io/supergloo/docs/content/setup/cluster_registration/enterprise_cluster_registration.md

 ✅ Done registering cluster!
 ```

+The `meshctl` command accomplished the following activities:

+* Created the `gloo-mesh` namespace
+* Copied over the root CA certificate to the remote cluster
+* Copied the boostrap token to the remote cluster
+* Installed the relay agent in the remote cluster
+* Created the KubernetesCluster CRD in the management cluster

+When registering a remote cluster using Helm, you will need to run through these tasks yourself.
+The next section details how to accomplish those tasks and install the relay agent with Helm.

 ### Register with Helm

 You can also register a remote cluster using the Enterprise Agent Helm repository.
 The same information used for `meshctl` registration will be needed here as well.
-This portion assumes you have run through the enterprise prerequisites, which includes the following actions on the remote cluster:
+You will also need to complete the following pre-requisites before running the Helm installation.

 * Creating the `gloo-mesh` namespace
 * Copying over the self-signed root CA certificate from the management cluster (`relay-root-tls-secret`)